Systems of Linear Inequalities Calculator

 If we imagine that the shaded area for each inequality represents safety from a specific monster, then the space where all the shaded areas overlap represents the area we’re completely safe and contains the solutions to the system of inequalities.

-Remember, ameans the boundary is also , and a means the boundary is .
+Remember, a solid line means the boundary is also safe, and a dotted line means the boundary is not safe.

 How do we check if a point is a solution to a system of linear inequalities?

 We can plug in the and values of the point into each linear inequality and simplify.

 If all of the inequalities simplify to a true statement, then the point is a solution.

 If one or more of the inequalities simplify to a false statement, then the point is not a solution.